 In the evening there are plenty of places with live music right around the Riverfront area.
-Check out Tails, which is a gorgeous piano bar.

 There is a lot to do in the area around the Riverfront.
 We particularly enjoyed an afternoon excursion on the Wilmington Water Tours cruise, and a horse-drawn carriage ride through the historic area in the evening, but there’s also a cool Ghost Walk of Old Wilmington and several breweries you can tour.

 As a movie buff, my favorite thing on the trip was the Hollywood Location Walk, led by “Speil Stevenburg,” who is a veritable treasure trove of information, anecdotes, gossip, and interesting facts about the movies and TV series made in Wilmington.
 Having lived there for years, he definitely knows where to take you around the city, which in many ways looks as much like a Hollywood backlot as it does a southern town.

 UPDATE: The Hollywood Location Walk has been discontinued since our visit.
 Please reach out to Wilmington and Beaches CVB for current tour information.

 Old Wilmington City Market

 It was fun to identify celebrity names on the Autograph Wall in the Old Wilmington City Market.